 Do you really need to reply to everyone while on vacation?

-- Don’t start loops: his still happens, even in 2007.
+- Don’t start loops: This still happens, even in 2019.
 Some email programs are ridiculously stupid, and will auto-reply to auto-replies.
 Please make sure yours doesn’t.
 It just saturates the internet with crap, and makes IT managers have to answer the phone when they should be relaxing with family.

 - Don’t reply to mailing lists: If you’re on a listserve, you could be sending your autoreply to lots of grumbling people who have no clue who you are .. you become the “wierdo with the autoreply.”